segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 **AWS S3 destination connection error “Multiple instance of AWS S3 are not allowed for this source" **

-Before inspecting the AWS S3 configurations (i.e.: IAM role and trust policy), it’s worth checking if you already have an S3 destination connected to the source in question.
+You might encounter this error if you already have a S3 destination connected to the source in question.
 Segment only supports one AWS S3 destination per source.

 {% include content/destination-footer.md %}